caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 Apply the cross-calibration and diagnostic plots
 ------------------------------------------------

-MeerKATHI can apply the cross calibration tables to all calibrators (useful for diagnostics) and to the science target.
+Caracal can apply the cross calibration tables to all calibrators (useful for diagnostics) and to the science target.
 In doing so it will use the following interpolation rules:

 * Delay calibration: applied to the fields bpcal, gcal, target with nearest, linear, linear interpolation, respectively.